Skip to Content

 Access policies

-Access policies provide a holistic mechanism to manage member-level and row-level security for different user groups.
+Access policies provide a holistic mechanism to manage member-level, row-level security, and data masking for different user groups.
 You can define access control rules in data model files, allowing for an organized and maintainable approach to security.

 Policies